DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 has the legal authority to repatriate any citizen of another country

-who is found anywhere inside the USA or its possessions
+who is found anywhere inside the USA (or its territories)

 if that foreign national does not have official permission to be here.